-He owns a CVS shopping cart.
+He “owns” a CVS shopping cart.
 He keeps it parked by the bench where he sleeps.
 The cart seems to serve as his closet, pantry, and treasure chest.
 His skin looks like worn leather, dark from the endless Florida sun that he rarely gets to escape.
 His curly brown hair almost reaches his shoulders.
-His beard makes him look to be around 55 years old.

 I see him around four times a week as I sit outside during my lunch break.
 I feel like I know him but I do not.
 Today he is pushing his cart along the sidewalk across the street from me; he takes a break from walking each time he hits shade.
 He has a slight limp.